Broken English (song): Critical reception

 "Broken English" received positive reviews from music critics.
 Dave Thompson from AllMusic praised Faithfull's vocals but criticized the electronic production of the song.
 Pitchfork included the song on their "The 200 Best Songs of the 1970s" list at #200, calling it a "prophetic merging of punk and dance, with lyrics that plumb the depths of her losses" with "a bloodless snarl that would make Johnny Rotten flinch.".

 Live performances

 Faithfull performed the song on Saturday Night Live in February 1980.
+During the performance her voice cracked and she seemed to strain to even vocalize at times.